nilesh-tawari/ChronQC/docs/run_chronqc.rst

 **2. The output of MultiQC.**

-*For creating ChronQC database and plots, see the example below*
+*2.1 For creating ChronQC database and plots, see the example below*

 This example demonstrates generating a ChronQC database and creating ChronQC graphs using the database::